OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ## Create an Outlook add-in project

-Complete the following steps to create an Outlook add-in project by using the Yeoman generator.
+Use the Yeoman generator to create an Outlook add-in project.

 1. Run the following command and then answer the prompts as follows: